-Proposals submitted to agencies must be reviewed by OSR to ensure compliance with University policy and, in some cases, the policies of the federal government.
-OSR also reviews budgets to verify that all appropriate charges are included in the cost calculations.
-OSR can critique a proposal if requested.
+Proposals submitted to these agencies must be reviewed by the office to assure compliance with University policy, state laws, and regulations of the federal government.
+The office also reviews budgets to verify that all appropriate charges are included in the cost calculations.

 Proposals require approval by department chairs, deans and OSR prior to submission.
 Download proposal routing form.